matejhof/nao-mirror-self-recog/README.md

 Controllers for legs are included in **nao_control_position.launch** and are **not included** in **nao_control_position_skin.launch**.

 # Controlling Nao during the simulation
-This is done through python scripts, one of the simplest examples catkin_ws/src/my_executables/scripts/camera_listener.py.
-Once the simulation is runnning, unpause the simulation, open new terminal and run command: "rosrun my_executables camera_listener.py"
+This is done through python scripts, one of the simplest example is catkin_ws/src/my_executables/scripts/camera_listener.py which subscribes to camera topic and flips its image along the y axis so it seems like a mirror image.
+Once the simulation is runnning, unpause the simulation, open new terminal and run command: "rosrun my_executables camera_listener.py" .
+It should capture images and save them.

 Sensor data and joints commands are communicated through ROS topics that a node can subscribe to (for data) or publish to (for controlling the robot).
 List of ros topics can be displayed by using command in terminal "rostopic list".
 Any Topic that is listed can be published and subscribed to.

-More complex example of manipulation of robot is head_babbling.py in the same folder.
+More complex example of manipulation of robot is head_babbling.py in the same folder - this example includes loading trained explauto inverse models and works with Naoenvironment.